Valero Energy Corporation (VLO) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for VLO is 368.41M and currently, short sellers hold a 2.69% ratio of that float.
-The average trading volume of VLO on March 10, 2023 was 3.74M shares.
+The average price estimated by analysts for VLO is $161.06, which is $35.2 above than the current price.
+The public float for VLO is 368.41M, and at present, short sellers hold a 3.07% of that float.
+The average trading volume of VLO on March 14, 2023 was 3.74M shares.

 VLO’s Market Performance

-VLO’s stock has seen a -4.99% decrease for the week, with a -1.67% drop in the past month and a 11.29% gain in the past quarter.
-The volatility ratio for the week is 3.85%, and the volatility levels for the past 30 days are at 3.12% for Valero Energy Corporation The simple moving average for the last 20 days is -2.41% for VLO stock, with a simple moving average of 7.76% for the last 200 days.
+VLO stock saw a decrease of -8.29% in the past week, with a monthly decline of -3.40% and a quarterly a decrease of 9.59%.
+The volatility ratio for the week is 4.40%, and the volatility levels for the last 30 days are 3.25% for Valero Energy Corporation (VLO).
+The simple moving average for the last 20 days is -5.40% for VLO stock, with a simple moving average of 4.29% for the last 200 days.

 Analysts’ Opinion of VLO